Cybersecurity, the 2018 Major Industrial Challenge?

 Wireless networks, for example, seem to be using protocols whose “reliable” level of security is finally low (the recent flaw discovered in WPA2 testifies it).
 Even if VPNs are a security guarantee, wrong implementation and practices related to remote maintenance also lead to cyber risks (password management, USB keys, operating system that is not updated…).
 In addition, incidents related to industrial systems connected to the Internet which leave the door wide open to attacks are not negligible.
 Moreover, the PLC programming and maintenance consoles, used and connected to one installation to another, can be a real risk of spreading a threat.
 Finally, beware of the danger coming from equipment manufacturers or integrators.
 The solutions offered to their customers can also be critical “by design” with corrupted software or installations delivered with breaches.

-So in this risk context, operational safety and cybersecurity must combine to ward off these new threats!
+So in this risk context, operational safety and cybersecurity in productivity must combine to ward off these new threats!
 For a long time compartmentalized, these 2 ICS security aspects must be managed together.
 Thus, for a real IS security, the cybersecurity measures developed for the management systems should be adapted to the requirements of safety and continuity of operation of SCADA.

 What strategy to follow and how to protect against cyber attacks?